 How to Replace a Shingle

 Hiring a Roofing Professional to Find and Repair Mobile Home Roof Leaks

 For complex leaks on mobile home roofing, you will want to call the professionals.
 Remember, water is the most destructive force on earth – it’s not to be taken lightly.

 If your inspection raises concerns about the condition of your roof or you feel you need an expert opinion, contact a qualified roofer in your area.
-Most offer free inspections and no obligation estimates for repairs or for a new roof.
+Most offer free inspections and no-obligation estimates for mobile home roof leaks and repairs or for a whole new roof.

 If you do decide to contact a roofer, there are several steps you should take to ensure that you protect yourself from fraud and from unscrupulous contractors.

 First, make sure you contact contractors that are licensed by the state or county in which you reside.
 You can go online to check their status and always ask to see their license.

 Second, always get several bids for the work because that will help you determine if the cost is fair.